2024 United States Senate elections: New Jersey

 Democrat Bob Menendez was reelected in 2018 with 54.0% of the vote.
 On July 13, 2021, The New Jersey Globe reported that Menendez planned to run for a fourth full term.
 On September 22, 2023, Menendez was indicted on federal bribery charges.
 On March 14, 2024, a week after his planned retirement, Menendez reversed his decision and attempted to run for re-election as an Independent candidate.
 Following his conviction on July 16, he announced that he would resign on August 20 and suspend his candidacy.
 Governor Phil Murphy announced that day he would appoint George Helmy, his former chief of staff, to serve as the caretaker before the election.

 Financier and current first lady of New Jersey Tammy Murphy also ran for the Democratic nomination, but ended her campaign in March 2024.
 Mendham mayor Christine Serrano Glassner and real estate developer Curtis Bashaw ran for the Republican nomination.
 On June 4, 2024, Bashaw won the Republican primary in an upset.

+Kim won the election with 53% of the vote.